BenBeresfordJones/MGBC/README.md

 The Mouse Gastrointestinal Bacterial Catalogue (MGBC)
 ============================================

 Welcome to the MGBC repository!
-Here you will find the pipelines, scripts and data files for analysing mouse gut microbiome samples and buildling the MGBC genome catalogue.
+Here you will find the genomes and data files for analysing mouse gut metagenome samples as well as the pipelines and scripts used to buildl this catalogue.

 If you use this resource or the linked [MGBC-Toolkit](https://github.com/BenBeresfordJones/MGBC-Toolkit), please cite our paper: